Is Struggling Financially the New Normal?

 Is this soul-crushing financial struggle the new normal?

-One person came to a popular internet community asking users to share whether it’s just them.
+One person came to a popular internet community to share their struggles, desperate to determine whether it was just them or something else was happening in the nation at large.

 Decreasing Savings